zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image092.png?raw=true)

 Besides, you can also configure priority for rates.
 The rate with the highest priority will be applied first.
 In case there are two rates with the same priority, the one created sooner will be applied.
 After you finish filling out all the required data, remember to click on the **Save** or the **Save and Continue Edit** button to save your work.
-If you click on the **Save** button, you’ll be navigated to the **Spending Rates** manager page and your rate will be shown as below:
+If you click on the **Save** button, you'll be navigated to the **Spending Rates** manager page and your rate will be shown as below:

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image093.png?raw=true)